learn more

 Output: QZ 2014/08

-<p>For incoming inspection and production monitoring of complex workpieces, flexible multi-sensor coordinate measuring technology with a choice of faster or more accurate sensors and machines is increasingly being used.
+<p>Flexible multi-sensor coordinate measuring technology with a choice of faster or more accurate sensors and machines is increasingly being used for incoming goods inspection and production monitoring of complex workpieces.
 As a result, the evaluation of measurement uncertainty is becoming increasingly important.
-The interaction of tolerances and measurement uncertainties should be taken into account by customers and suppliers when shaping their cooperation..</p>
+Customers and suppliers should consider the interaction of tolerances and measurement uncertainties when shaping their cooperation.</p>

 File size: 1.83 MB